Developing career goals that make sense for you is an essential step in successful career planning.

 Don't set the bar so high you can't succeed, or you'll just end up disappointing yourself.
 And that won't get you where you want to go.

 Also, keep your goal time fairly short-term.
 Short-range goals are very important.
-Begin the first month and increase a little bit each month thereafter.
+Set a goal you can achieve in the first month and then add on new short-term goals a little bit each month thereafter.
 Don't give up too early on... give yourself a chance to succeed.

-You MUST make sure that your career goals are reasonable.
+You MUST make sure that the goals you set for your career are reasonable.
 Same goes for your career development plan.
 So often, we act as though more is better.
-While, it is perfectly OK to stretch yourself and your abilities, if you expect to achieve total career success right away, you're bound to feel like you failed when it doesn't happen.
+While it is perfectly OK to stretch yourself and your abilities, if you expect to achieve total career success right away, you're bound to feel like you failed when it doesn't happen.

 So, forget about being a superstar for now.
 Dreams definitely have a place in career planning, but remember that career success always takes hard work, determination, and maybe a little luck.